 The museum would be a showpiece for events around walking.
 It would promote walking and it would promote art and creativity and bring the two together.
 We chose to broaden it by inviting Co-creators to work together to create a variety of different walking opportunities.
 Our intention has always been to encourage people to dip their toes into trying new things, out and about on foot, giving them the chance of being more creative – “the art is in taking part”.

 The Museum of Walking runs walks and ‘walkshops’ and talks and ‘talkshops’.
 Each are designed with a different purpose.
 Our collaborations with festivals, museums and artists make each event unique.
 If you are interested in collaborating with us, check out our philosophy and if it chimes with yours, please do get in touch.
-Our Walking Creative (TM) experience will help you market and develop your idea and bring it into a venture.
+Our Walking Creative (TM) experience will help you market and develop your idea and bring it to fruition.